Anchoring specs to code with ast-grep

 That version is also where correction number two came in.
 I’d assumed it would catch a rename that slipped the agent loop, since a rename changes anchored code without touching the spec, exactly the drift I want flagged.
 It doesn’t: a rename stops the rule matching, so there’s no match left to intersect, and the gate goes quiet at the one moment I want it loud.
 Catching renames needs a separate check that flags any rule which used to resolve and now matches nothing, a dangling anchor.
 That’s a different mechanism rather than a tweak, so it took the gate from 57 lines to 220.

-The intersection half carries the common case, code edited without the spec following; the dangling check carries the rename nobody re-pointed.
+The intersection half carries the common case, code edited without the spec following, and the dangling check carries the rename nobody re-pointed.
 Here they are together, per rule on the PR:

-The non-blocking part is load-bearing.
-The moment a doc check blocks a merge, people game it, and I include myself in that.
-A named warning on the PR is enough to catch the silent case this whole thing exists for: the hotfix that lands outside the agent loop and quietly makes the spec a liar.
+The warning must stay non-blocking.
+The moment a docs check blocks a merge, people game it, myself included.
+A named warning on the PR is enough to catch the case I care about: a hotfix lands outside the agent loop and leaves the spec behind.

 What I left out #